punktDe/syncedfilesystemstorage/Readme.md

 ## Prerequisite

-* Rsync is installed on all participating server
+* Rsync is installed on all participating servers
+* The Neos base path is the same on all servers
 * Public key authentication is configured for the user that runs php
-* The Neos base path is the same on all server

 ## Installation